2023 Best Journalism Schools in California

 While working on their degree, journalism majors at Chapman accumulate an average of around $22,500 in student debt.

-Out of the 24 schools in California that were part of this year’s ranking, California State University - Chico landed the # 5 spot on the list.
-Chico State is a fairly large public school located in the city of Chico.
+The excellent programs at California State University - Chico helped the school earn the #5 place on this year’s ranking of the best journalism schools in California.
+Chico State is a large public school located in the midsize city of Chico.

 Journalism majors at Chico State take out an average of $19,479 in student loans while working on their egree.

-San Diego State University came in at #8 in this year’s edition of the Best Journalism Schools in California ranking.
+San Diego State University ranked #8 on this year’s Best Journalism Schools in California list.
 Located in the large city of San Diego, SDSU is a public college with a fairly large student population.

 After completing their degree, journalism graduates from SDSU carry an average student debtload of $23,046.